Physics-50/Module-1/docs/Module0.md

 + Place the ball 1 meter on the ramp from the lower end (measured along the length of the ramp) and release
 + Repeat as often as necessary to obtain a value for the horizontal distance “d” traveled by the ball (measured from the end of the ramp) and the associated uncertainty in “d”

+One of our goals in these first few weeks is to become comfortable with what it means to report a value with uncertainty.
+We've prepared a guide to help you through our expectations but do not expect you to read the full guide today.
+Please follow [this link, which will open in a new tab](uncertainty-introduction#random-uncertainty).
+You do not need to read the complete guide, just until the link:

+## Return to Module 0 and begin data collection

 Further instructions will be provided in lab.
 You should spend ~30min on an initial estimate.
 Please submit your estimate and uncertainty on the following form: